overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

 The theming system is organized into several key files:

 - **Main Theme**: `/apps/stage/components/theme/` contains files that define the global color palette, typography, spacing, and other fundamental design elements
-- **Documentation Theme**: the `/components/pages/documentation/DocContainer/` dicrectory contains a `theme.ts` & a `style.ts` which controls the documentation section styling including colors, fonts, and spacing
+- **Documentation Theme**: the `/components/pages/documentation/DocContainer/` directory contains a `theme.ts` & a `style.ts` which controls the documentation section styling including colors, fonts, and spacing

 #### Color Customization